Your Registration has been done successfully.

-The Talley valley is a wildlife sanctuary and also a biodiversity hotspot which is located at a mere distance of 32 km from Ziro.
+The Talley valley is a wildlife sanctuary and also a biodiversity hotspot that is located at a mere distance of 32 km from Ziro.
 It is also known as the land of ancient tribes.
 The difficulty level of this trek is easy to moderate.
 Not only beautiful forest trails amaze you, the mountains and the river streams also give you a breathtaking medley of culture and traditions which is exclusive to Arunachal Pradesh.
 The Talle Valley Trek offers you a rare opportunity to explore the ancient tribal areas of the Ziro Valley.
 If you are a bird watcher, then you are in for a treat, as many of the migratory and resident avian species thrive here.
 For nature lovers, this adventure trek in Arunachal Pradesh is a must.

 Your journey starts as soon as you take a train from Guwahati to Naharlagun.
-Next day drive to Ziro which is a 100 km drive and takes around 5-6 hours.
-Set for Ziro early morning, you will get a cab which will charge you around 5.5k.
+The next day drive to Ziro which is a 100 km drive and takes around 5-6 hours.
+Set for Ziro early morning, you will get a cab that will charge you around 5.5k.
 Your trek starts the next day from Mani Polyang to Pange Valley which is 9 km far and will take around 5 hours of time.
 You will walk along with the pristine rainforests of Ziro and the tall bamboo trees for 4 hours.
 You will set for Talle Valley the next day which is about 10 km of the trek and will require 7 hours.
 Day 4, you will leave the Talle valley campsite and start your gradual descent towards the Pange valley river camp.
 Soon on your way, you will reach the Tragopan point which is covered by an array of wildflowers.
 Stay the night at Pange valley and set for Hong village the next day.
 Finally, board your cab the next day at Hong village and set for Ziro.

 Check out the soothing Talle Valley Trekking packages for you and your family for a wonderful week.
 You will witness the breathtaking mountains and the iconic rainforests.